Bias against left-handed people: Forced use of the right hand

 Owing to cultural and social pressures, many left-handed children were forced to write and perform other activities with their right hands.
 This conversion can cause multiple problems in the developing left-handed child, including learning disorders, dyslexia, stuttering and other speech disorders.
-Shifts from left- to right-handed are more likely to be successful than right to left, though neither have a high success rate.
-Successful shifters are more likely to become ambihanded than unsuccessful ones.
-Conversions can be successful with consistent daily practice in a variety of manual activities, but though activity in the non-dominant left-hemisphere of the brain will increase during tasks, so too will activity in the dominant right-hemisphere.
-Consistent left-handers have no higher activity in these task centers than converted left-handers, so it may be inferred that "attempts to switch handedness by educational training far from weakening the functional expression of lefthandedness in higher-order motor areas of the (dominant) right hemisphere in fact enhance it."
+Shifts from left- to right-handed are more likely to be successful than right to left, although neither have a high success rate.
+Successful shifters are more likely to become ambidextrous than unsuccessful ones.
+Conversions can be successful with consistent daily practice in a variety of manual activities, but even if activity in the non-dominant left-hemisphere of the brain will increase during tasks, so too will activity in the dominant right-hemisphere.
+Consistent left-handers have no higher activity in these task centers than converted left-handers, so it may be inferred that "attempts to switch handedness by educational training far from weakening the functional expression of lefthandedness in higher-order motor areas of the (dominant) right hemisphere in fact enhance it".

 Many Asian countries force their children to become right-handed due to cultural perceptions of bad luck associated with the left hand.
 In India, Pakistan, Bangladesh and Indonesia, it has traditionally been perceived as "rude" behaviour to use the left hand for eating, as the left hand is commonly used for tasks considered "unclean".
-In a 2007 study in Taiwan, about 59.3% of children studied had been forced to convert from left-handedness to right-handedness.
+In a 2007 study in Taiwan, about 59.3% of naturally left-handed children studied had been forced to convert to right-handedness.
 The study took into account economic status of the children's families and found that children whose parents had less education were more likely to be forced to convert.
 Even among children whose parents had higher levels of education, the conversion rate was 45.7%.
-Among naturally left-handed Japanese senior high school students, only 0.7% and 1.7% of individuals used their left hand for writing and eating, respectively, though young Japanese are more likely to convert to using chopsticks right-handed than forks or spoons (29.3% to 4.6%).
-The proportion of females subjected to forced conversion is significantly higher compared to males (95.1% to 81.0%).
+The proportion of females in Japan subjected to forced conversion is significantly higher compared to males (95.1% to 81.0%).

 Malawians state their views that "the left hand is less skilled and less powerful than the right one" as main reasons for forcing left-handers to convert.
 Among students, teachers and parents, 75% said the left hand should not be used to perform habitual activities, and 87.6% of these believed left-handers should be forced to switch dominant hands.
 Parents and close relatives are most responsible for impressing these beliefs upon their children.

-In the Soviet Union, all left-handed students were forced to write with their right hand in the Soviet educational system.
+In the Soviet Union, all left-handed students were forced to write with their right hand, as is the case with Vietnam.

-As a child British King George VI (1895-1952) was naturally left-handed.
-He was forced to write with his right hand, as was common practice at the time.
-He was not expected to become king, so that was not a factor.
+George VI (1895–1952, British King from 1936) was naturally left-handed as a child.
+He was forced to write with his right hand, as was common practice at the time, but was not expected to become king, so that was not a factor.